How to preorder iPhone SE 2022 — date and how to get yours

 Apple iPhone SE (2022) preorders begin Friday, March 11 at 5 a.m.
 PT (8 a.m.
 ET).
-It'll then be available in stores on Friday, March 18.
-It'll sell for $429, which is a $30 increase from its predecessor.
-If you're wondering where to preorder the iPhone SE (2022) — we've listed all the retailers and carriers offering Apple's new budget smartphone below.
-(Currently, only the Apple Store is offering iPhone SE (2022) preorders).
+It'll then hit retail stores on Friday, March 18.
+Apple's budget iPhone will sell for $429, which is a $30 increase from its predecessor.
+If you're wondering where to preorder the iPhone SE (2022) — we've listed all the retailers and carriers offering Apple's new smartphone below.
+(Currently, only the Apple Store is offering iPhone SE (2022) preorders, but we expect new preorder promos to arrive in the next few hours).

 If you're interested in discounts on previous-gen models, we expect to see a new wave of iPhone deals in the days to come.
 Also, make sure to follow our refurbished iPhones coverage to find the best deals on Apple refurbished phones.